 and in teaching itself as well as the trainee's skill in learning.
 This study

-evaluates whether training learners in gather knowledge will elevate the success
+evaluates whether training learners in gathering knowledge skills will elevate

-of teaching-learning.
-Specifically, the study investigates the affect of learning
+the success of teaching-learning.
+Specifically, the study investigates the

-gather knowledge skills on how well students acquire content delivered by instructors
+gathering knowledge skills has on how well students acquire content delivered

 The participants in the study were 22 students enrolled in a master's program